Types of benefits

 The Social Security Act makes it legal for Work and Income and the Ministry of Education to share information about a young person’s schooling and educational achievement.

-If you’re unable to regularly work more than 15 hours in “open” employment because you’re sick or injured or have a disability, and this is likely to last for at least two years, you’ll be able to get the Supported Living Payment (see “You’ve got a serious illness, injury or disability” – this also explains what “open” employment means).
+If, because of sickness, injury or disability, you’re unable to regularly work more than 15 hours in “open” employment (that is, not in “sheltered” employment) and this is likely to last for at least two years, you’ll be able to get the Supported Living Payment.
+See “You’ve got a serious illness, injury or disability”.

 Showing “exceptional circumstances” if you’re single